visgl/loaders.gl/modules/cli/docs/cli-reference/converter.md

 ## converter

-`converter` is a utility for converting 3d-tiles to i3s.
+`converter` is a command line utility for converting 3d-tiles to i3s.

 Installing `@loaders.gl/cli` makes the `converter` command line tool available.
 It can be run using `npx`.